 In the summertime, it’s easy to kick back with neighbors on front porches or at barbeques.
 Fireworks bring everyone outside to oooh and ahhh.
-When the leaves change and an unmistakable chill hangs in the air, it can be easy to retreat inside.
+When the leaves change and an unmistakable chill hangs in the air, it can be easy to retreat inside for the holiday season.

 But don’t be discouraged!
 The holiday season offers many opportunities for intentional neighbors, church planters and community advocates to pursue deeper relationships in the neighborhood.

-Here are a few ideas to get you thinking about ways to connect these next couple of months.
+Here are a few ideas to get you thinking about ways to connect these next couple of months in the holiday season.

 1. Host a Community Dinner

 Did you have some great front porch conversations with the chatty senior down the street?
 Did your kids share sidewalk chalk with the family next door?
 Build on that summer momentum and float the idea of a community dinner.